Long-Range and Strategic Planning

 For more details, please go to https://cityoflakewood.us/24periodicreview/

-The Planning Commission held one public hearing on the draft 2025 Comprehensive Plan docket list on September 18 and will hold a second hearing on October 2.
-The Commission will take action on the draft docket on October 2 and then the City Council will begin its review on October 28, 2024.
-Current potential docket items include: middle housing regulations; co-living housing regulations; Capital Facilities, Parks, and Utilities Element updates to comply with HB 1181; residential uses in commercial buildings zoning/regulations (tentative); consideration of expansion of Station District Subarea boundaries (tentative); and consideration of directing the drafting of a new subarea plan “District/Area North of Steilacoom Blvd and West of South Tacoma Way” (tentative.)
+The City Council will begin reviewing the draft 2025 Comprehensive Plan docket list on October 28.
+Potential docket items include: middle housing regulations; co-living housing regulations; Capital Facilities, Parks, and Utilities Element updates to comply with HB 1181, which requires the City to incorporate climate change and resiliency goals, regulations, and plans into its governing documents; residential uses in commercial buildings zoning/regulations; consideration of expansion of Station District Subarea boundaries; consideration of directing the drafting of a new subarea plan “District/Area North of Steilacoom Blvd and West of South Tacoma Way”; and directing the PPW Department to conduct a market study of the Lakewood Regional Growth Center.

 Questions?
 Send them to [email protected]

-The City is moving to readopt regulations governing manufactured home parks and camping and recreational vehicle parks that were unintentionally removed from code in 2019.
-The Planning Commission will discuss, hold a public hearing, and act on the amendments to Title 18A on October 2, 2024.
+The City is moving to update and readopt regulations governing manufactured home parks and camping and recreational vehicle parks that were unintentionally removed from code in 2019.
+The City Council will begin its review on October 28, hold a public hearing at 7 pm on November 4, and take action on November 18.
+For more information contact Tiffany Speir at [email protected]

-September 2024: Planning Commission review of 2024 Updates to City Permitting Processes to comply with State Law SB 5290
+October 28, 2024: City Council begins review of 2024 Updates to City Permitting Processes to comply with State Law SB 5290 .
+The public hearing is on Nov.
+4 at 7:00 pm.

 Attention Shoreline Property Owners and Parcel Taxpayers: Development Buffers are changing around certain Lakewood waterbodies